Start Events

 Timer Start Event

-A Timer Start Event enables you to control the start of a process using a time condition.
-Use it to start a process at a specific date and time or at recurring intervals.
+A Timer Start Event enables you to control the start of a Process using a time condition.
+Use it to trigger a process at a specific date and time or at defined intervals.

 A Timer Start Event.